MAX: maximum of scalar arguments, or of array (f)

 MAX returns the

-of the scalar arguments or the array argument:
+scalar arguments or of an array argument:

 result = MAX( x, y, z, ...)

-! x, y, z are numeric scalars, e.g.:
+! x, y, z are numeric scalars, e.g.: _

 largest = MAX( 4, -3.1,